Mortgages for over 60s

 Mortgages for older borrowers FAQs

-It varies between lenders, so some may consider you an older borrower, but not others.
+It varies between lenders, so some may consider you an older borrower, while others may not.
 The mortgage term you want will also influence whether or not you’re eligible.
+For example, if you’re 60 and want a mortgage over a full 25-year term, you won’t qualify with a lender whose upper age limit is 75.

-You can get a mortgage when you’re retired, provided you can prove to the lender that you can cover the repayments.
+You can get a mortgage when you’re retired, provided you can prove to the lender that you have sufficient regular income to cover the repayments.
 You must prove you have enough money coming in through your pension to pass their affordability checks.

 You can boost your chances by putting down a large deposit, which will reduce the size of the mortgage you need and give the lender more security.

 You may also need to borrow the money over a short period to avoid exceeding the lender’s age limits.
 You will also need to meet the rest of their lending criteria, including passing a credit report check.